IanPhilips/UnityOculusAndroidVRBrowser/README.md

 ### Updating GeckoView
 1. Download the latest `.aar` from https://maven.mozilla.org/maven2/?prefix=maven2/org/mozilla/geckoview/geckoview-armeabi-v7a/ and place it in Unity's Plugin/Android/
 2. Update the .gradle file with the new version number: `geckoviewVersion = "65.0.20190201231734"`
-3. If pushing to the oculus store note: To remove the speech api reference: Change `.aar` to zip and unzip.
+3. If pushing to the oculus store and your binary gets rejected for using a disallowed api (I don't remember the exact wording they used to reject the abi): To remove the speech api reference: Change `.aar` to zip and unzip.
 Then change the classes.jar to classes.zip and unzip that.
 Remove the `InputOptionsUtil.class` file from the classes directory and re-jar and re-aar both via `jar cvf newLib.{jar, aar} -C libDirectory/ .`

 ### How to edit and compile your own Java plugin
 Open the GeckoViewPlugin in android studio.